Citrix Endpoint Management connector for Exchange ActiveSync

-The following diagram shows the main components of Endpoint Management connector for Exchange ActiveSync.
+The following diagram shows the main components of Citrix Endpoint Management connector for Exchange ActiveSync.
 For a detailed reference architecture diagram, see Architecture.

-The three main components are:
+The two main components are:

-- Exchange ActiveSync Access Control Management: Communicates with Endpoint Management to retrieve an Exchange ActiveSync policy from Endpoint Management, and merges this policy with any locally defined policy to determine the Exchange ActiveSync devices that should be allowed or denied access to Exchange.
+- Exchange ActiveSync Access Control Management: Communicates with Citrix Endpoint Management to retrieve an Exchange ActiveSync policy from Citrix Endpoint Management, and merges this policy with any locally defined policy to determine the Exchange ActiveSync devices that should be allowed or denied access to Exchange.
 Local policy allows extending the policy rules to allow access control by Active Directory Group, User, Device Type, or Device User Agent (generally the mobile platform version).